abhineet123/MTF/ReadMe.md

 occurs when the cmake module for one of the dependencies is not configured properly and does not return one or more libraries it needs to be linked against (`liblz4` in this case).
     * This can be resolved by adding `-D MTF_LIBS=<name_of_missing_library>` (in this case: `-D MTF_LIBS=lz4`) to the cmake command.
     * The corresponding library might also need to be installed, for instance, by using `sudo apt-get install liblz4-dev`
+* if a run time error similar to this:
+`undefined symbol: _ZN3cmt7Matcher10initializeERKSt6vectorIN2cv6Point_IfEESaIS4_EENS2_3MatERKS1_IiSaIiEES9_S4_`
+suddenly occurs or running `runMTF` causes segmentation fault with no messages **right after installing ROS**, it is probably because MTF is linking with an incorrect version of OpenCV installed by ROS.
+    * The only known solution guaranteed to work is to uninstall either the original or the ROS version of OpenCV and then recompile MTF.
+    * Possible ways to have both versions installed and have MTF link with the correct one are suggested [here](https://stackoverflow.com/questions/29479379/opencv-linking-problems-with-ros).
+These have not been tested with MTF so might not work.

 * **Using MTF on Macintosh Systems**
 	* if make build system is used, some third party modules might not compile successfully if cmake uses clang instead of gcc as the default compiler; in such cases compiling with `lt=0` to disable all third party modules is the best option.